 Digital retinal imaging uses high-resolution imaging systems to take pictures of the inside of your eye.
-This helps VSP doctors assess the health of your retina and helps them to detect and manage such eye and health conditions as glaucoma, diabetes, and macular degeneration.
+This helps VSP network doctors assess the health of your retina and helps them to detect and manage such eye and health conditions as glaucoma, diabetes, and macular degeneration.
 Finding retinal disorders as early as possible is critical to potentially preventing serious disease progression and even vision loss.

-Here are just some of the diseases retinal imaging can help a VSP doctor notice or see more closely:
+Here are just some of the diseases retinal imaging can help a VSP network doctor notice or see more closely:

 Age-related Macular Degeneration